The 2017 hurricane season is expected to be very active. Here’s how to prepare for hurricane weather BEFORE you experience power outages.

 There is not a strong correlation between the number of storms or hurricanes and U.S. landfalls.
 However, if a stronger hurricane makes landfall, it’s best to be prepared, no matter what.

-Prepare for Hurricanes and Power Outages
+Flooding and Power Outages

 Hurricanes cause high winds and often flooding, too.
 All of this can mean power outages.
 Before a power outage happens, think about what you might need if you are isolated for a number of days and must endure one.
 Check out this Blackout and Power Outage Tracker to explore causes and impacts for your state or region.
 You may be surprised by how vulnerable the U.S. power grid is to power outages!